ReubenBeeler/Bike-Generator/README.md

 QUICK TEST OF GENERATOR BY TESTING VOLTAGE vs. ANGULAR FREQUENCY -- show graph(s)

 ## 2. Circuit
 Most devices powered through USB take a voltage input of 5V DC.
 This motivated our next goal of converting the AC output from the generator into a usable DC current.
 We used the circuit pictured consisting of a bridge rectifier, a capacitor, and a voltage regulator.
+We used an oscilloscope to collect all of the following scope traces.

 ![circuit diagram](https://github.com/ReubenBeeler/Bike-Generator/assets/134644741/14eb47b8-220e-4459-ad16-2f7ab0d1c105)